 To such a degree you can ask just about anyone, no matter their gender (or age), who is their favorite Bond, or what their favorite flick is, and they will have an opinion.
 And in 50 years, it’s likely to be long-standing.

-Ian Fleming with Connery on a Bond movie set
+Ian Fleming with Connery the set of From Russia With Love

 Ted: The reason I love the Bond franchise is because it’s a fantasy for most if not all men want to live, saving the world from the bad guys; dates beautiful women, wear expensive suits and drive super expensive cars.
 Travel all over the world and eat at fancy restaurants.
 It’s pure escapism.

 Ruth: I think there’s certainly an escapism aspect that makes Bond movies so fun to watch.
 I mean, real spies are likely closer to Tinker Tailor Soldier Spy‘s George Smiley, so they don’t lead a glamorous life, driving fast cars and wooing women all over the world.
 What appeals to me most is the adventure and awesome scenery we’ve come to expect in each film.
 I get to live vicariously through his globe-trotting lifestyle fighting bad guys!